Make yourself @home

-If you are unsure of your rights and obligations as a tenant we recommend you obtain a copy of The Rental Guide: A guide for property owners, property managers, tenants, and tenant advocates, available to purchase from Service Tasmania, or as a FREE download from the Consumer Affairs and Fair Trading website.
+If you are unsure of your rights and obligations as a tenant we recommend you download The CBOS Rental Guide: A guide for property owners, property managers, tenants, and tenant advocates, this is also available to purchase from Service Tasmania.

 What's the best way to get in touch?